See & do

 It's big, it's bold and it's wonderfully fantastical.

-Ballarat's brand new immersive art experience, Sunnyside, is a cheery celebration of colour, creativity and community collaboration.
+Ballarat's brand new immersive art experience, Sunnyside, is a cheery celebration of colour, creativity and community.

-The inaugural edition will see internationally acclaimed UK artist Morag Myerscough transform the historic Ballarat Mining Exchange into a wondrous new nature-inspired installation, Chasing Sunbeams, from 6–23 November.
+Book your tickets now for the inaugural event, which will see internationally acclaimed UK artist Morag Myerscough transform the historic Ballarat Mining Exchange into a wondrous new nature-inspired installation, Chasing Sunbeams, from 6–23 November.

 An immersive soundscape by local musician and composer Raul Sanchez i Jorge will drift through the space, offering a sensory connection that will be as intimate as it is surprising.